-Where a candidate has not met the learning outcomes (either because of insufficient evidence or because you as tutor are aware of contra-indications) this must be recorded on the Completion Statement at the final assessment.
+Where a candidate has not met the learning outcomes (either because of insufficient evidence or because you as tutor are aware of contra-indications6) this must be recorded on the Completion Statement at the final assessment.
 All possible steps should be taken to give candidates prior warning of any concerns likely to affect the final internal assessment decision.
-These concerns should clearly relate to specific learning outcome(s) and be documented (e.g. in tutorial records) alongside any agreed
+These concerns should clearly relate to specific learning outcome(s) and be documented (e.g. in tutorial records, or via the self-review) alongside any agreed actions or support offered.